 Steve began his career as a Financial Advisor in 1989 and became a CFP® practitioner in 1999.
 In 2000, Steve merged his practice with two colleagues to create a 25-person firm.
 In 2008, Steve followed his vision of serving clients with a holistic, hands-on approach and created Sterling Retirement Resources.
 As CEO of the firm, Steve is primarily responsible for advising clients on their wealth management goals and developing a business plan that clearly identifies the firm’s mission and values.

 Sterling was built on genuine client relationships and team-based collaborative services.
-The name reflects the dedication Steve and his team have to helping clients achieve financial freedom through superior advice, counsel and service while providing a breadth of fiduciary services and resources.
+The name reflects the dedication Steve and his team have to helping clients achieve financial freedom through superior advice, counsel, and service while providing a wide breadth of fiduciary services and resources.

 University of Minnesota

 Steve Finkelstein has dedicated his personal life to the advancement of those in his community.
 When BestPrep was getting off the ground, Steve connected the statewide nonprofit with the financial planning community and served on the recruiting committee.
 He’s also spoken in classrooms and at the Minnesota Business Venture (MBV) program.